 Reasons to avoid

-While the Sonos Beam (Gen 2) is the best soundbar for most people, it's the Sonos Arc that's the crème de la crème in the Sonos range.
+While the Sonos Beam (Gen 2) is the best soundbar for most people, and the Sonos Arc Ultra is at the top of the range, it's the original Sonos Arc that remains a top performer at a top price – whilst stocks last.
 It's a single-box Dolby Atmos soundbar with eleven drivers at various angles, so it's great at projecting sound upwards and all around you.

 As said in our Sonos Arc review: "The sound is so engaging and dynamic, and is a huge step up over what simpler budget soundbars (or built-in TV speakers) can achieve".
 The audio quality is really fantastic, no matter whether you're watching movies or listening to music (this is a full multi-room speaker, with streaming via the Sonos app or Apple AirPlay 2).

-However: it has only a single HDMI port, with no passthrough at all, so you'll lose an HDMI port from your TV when connecting it, and if your TV doesn't decode or passthrough Dolby Atmos itself, then you won't actually be able to make full use of what it can do anyway.
-But if we were judging on audio quality alone, this would be a five-star soundbar.
+However: it has only a single HDMI port, with no passthrough at all, so you'll lose an HDMI port from your TV when connecting it, and if your TV doesn't decode or passthrough Dolby Atmos itself, then you won't actually be able to make full use of what it can do anyway (and the Arc Ultra doesn't fix this bugbear).
+But if we were judging on audio quality alone, this is a 5-star soundbar.

 Specifications